DrLex0/quake-frogbots/waypoint/README.md

 This is the classic method and is required for maps you cannot rebuild yourself (actually not, it will also be possible to use an `.ent` file when embedded waypoints are fully implemented—TODO).

 Add the `map_mapname.qc` file to the `maps` folder of the Frogbot source code, then run the `generate_maplist.py` script with arguments `-vlg` to update the `maplist.txt` file and routines in the source code.
-Then build the Frogbot `qwprogs.dat`, deploy it, and you can test your waypoints in a QW supporting engine like ezQuake.
+Then build the Frogbot `qwprogs.dat`, deploy it, and you can test your waypoints in a QuakeWorld engine like ezQuake.

 To resume editing your waypoints, rebuild the waypoint tool `progs.dat` and deploy it, then load the map again.